polabug/polabug/README.md

 ### 👋 Hi I'm Paula Garza

-🐸 Designer and developer, currently training as a Java Full Stack Developer.🐸
+🐸 Designer and developer, currently training as a Java Full Stack Developer.

+💻 I am interested to learn and combine my design skills with programming, to create websites that are both functional and attractive.
+🔬 I have a keen interest in research and technology, which I like to complement with my artistic skills.